fzuo/fzuo.github.io/docs/index.md

 - Successfully organized the International Workshop on Edge Intelligence and Vehicular Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
 23-25, 2024).

-- I received the RCSA travel grant for conference participations, 08/2024.
+- Received the RCSA travel grant for conference participations, 08/2024.

 - Travel award from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
 I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas (May 20-23, 2024).